QuailtyCtrl/Waitlist/README.md

 ## For developers

-Keep it small and focused — this repo is intended as a lightweight waitlist site.
+This repo is intended as a lightweight waitlist site.
 Check package.json or the project scripts for local start instructions.
 If you need help wiring a specific backend (email provider, CRM or analytics), open an issue describing the integration.

 ## Contributing